Naser al-Din Shah Qajar: Diplomacy and wars

-Naser al-Din was in Tabriz when he heard of his father's death in 1848, and he ascended to the Sun Throne with the help of Amir Kabir.
-During his reign he would have to deal with the Revolt of Hasan Khan Salar, as well as insurrections by Babis.
+Naser was in Tabriz when he heard of his father's death in 1848, and he ascended to the Sun Throne with the help of Amir Kabir.
+During his reign he would have to deal with the Revolt of Hassan Khan Salar, as well as insurrections by Babis.

-Naser al-Din had early reformist tendencies, but was dictatorial in his style of government.
+Naser had early reformist tendencies, but was dictatorial in his style of government.
 With his sanction, thousands of Bábis were killed, this was in reaction to an assassination attempt from a small group of Bábis.
 This treatment continued under his prime minister Amir Kabir, who even ordered the execution of the Báb – regarded as a manifestation of God to Bábí's and Baháʼís, and to historians as the founder of the Bábí religion.

-Unable to regain the territory in the Caucasus irrevocably lost to Russia in the early 19th century, Naser al-Din sought compensation by seizing Herat, in 1856.
-Great Britain regarded the move as a threat to British India and declared war on Persia, forcing the return of Herat as well as Iran's recognition of the kingdom of Afghanistan.
+In 1856, Naser ad-Din Shah launched the Second Herat War to reassert Qajar suzerainty over Herat, a strategically vital city state in western Afghanistan that Iran had long claimed as part of its historic sphere.
+Persian forces under Naser's uncle, Hesam o-Saltaneh captured Herat in October 1856 after a nine-month siege, deposing the local ruler and installing a pro-Iranian governor.
+This success alarmed Britain, which considered Herat the “gate of India” and feared Persian (and potentially Russian) expansion toward its Indian empire.
+Britain declared war on Iran in November 1856 (the Anglo-Persian War), but the Persian occupation of Herat itself represented a clear military and political victory for Naser ad-Din Shah, temporarily restoring Iranian control over a region lost since the mid-1700s.

+Hassan Ali Khan Amir Nezam Garrusi received the title of Generalissimo by the Shah after commanding the Persian forces to siege Ghorian during the Second Herat War.